Fair Class-Incremental Learning using Sample Weighting: Framework

 Training with \method{} theoretically guarantees model convergence under the assumptions that the training loss is Lipschitz continuous and strongly convex, and that a proper learning rate is used\,\citep{DBLP:conf/icml/KillamsettySRDI21, chai2022fairness, DBLP:journals/tsp/LuTHC20}.
-The computational complexity of \method{} is quadratic to the number of current task samples, as CPLEX generally has quadratic complexity with respect to the number of variables when solving LP problems\,\citep{DBLP:journals/ior/Bixby02}.
-However, our empirical results show that for about twelve thousand current task samples, the time to solve an LP problem is a few seconds, which leads to a few minutes of overall runtime for MNIST datasets (see Sec.~\ref{subsec:runtime} for details).
+The computational complexity of \method{} is quadratic to the number of current task samples, as CPLEX, which uses simplex-based algorithms, typically exhibits quadratic complexity with respect to the number of variables when solving LP problems in practice\,\citep{DBLP:journals/ior/Bixby02}.
+Our empirical results show that for about twelve thousand current task samples, the time to solve an LP problem is a few seconds, which leads to a few minutes of overall runtime for MNIST datasets (see Sec.~\refappendix{subsec:runtime} for details).
 Since we focus on continual offline training of large batches or separate tasks, rather than online learning, the overhead is manageable enough to deploy updated models in real-world applications.
 If the task size becomes too large, clustering similar samples and assigning weights to the clusters, rather than samples, could be a solution to reduce the computational overhead.